smartscripts-nl/dynamic-xray/README.md

 ## Development history and usage

 See [Dynamic Xray plugin · koreader/koreader · Discussion #12964 · GitHub](https://github.com/koreader/koreader/discussions/12964) for the development history of this plugin and for Dynamic Xray usage examples by screenprints and screencasts.

+## No support provided

+Alas, I don't have time to support this plugin.
+Use it at your own risk.
+If and when the KOReader developers community would integrate this plugin into the source code of KOReader, you can probably get support there.